HOGENT-MLOps/mlops-labs/assignments/05-quantization-and-pruning.md

 From now on, you can follow the instructions in the notebook.
 You can run the code in the notebook by clicking on the play button next to the code block.
 Some cells contain a `# TODO:` comment.
 You should fill in the missing information before running the code cell.

 **Important!** Make sure you understand all the code that is written for you in the notebook.
 So don't just run the code, but read it and try to understand it.
 If you don't understand it, search for information on the Internet.

+While working on the notebook, answer the following questions **in your own words**:

+- What is the role of `model_builder()`: how does it differ from building a model manually?
+- What is the purpose of the TensorFlow Lite format?
+How does it differ from the TensorFlow format?
+- What changes in the model's layers after making it quantization aware?
+- What is quantization and pruning?
+- What is the difference between post-training quantization and quantization aware training?
+- When do you see a difference in the model's size when using quantization: after training of after model compression?
+Why is that?
+- And when in the case of pruning: after training or after model compression?
+Why is that?
+- What is the role of the `sparsity` and `step` parameters in the `PolynomialDecay` function?
+- Why do we need to remove the pruning layer before saving the model?

 ## Possible extensions